5 things not to miss in Alsace France

 Alsace was part of the Holy Roman Empire and is still inhabited by people speaking a dialect of Upper German.

-5 things not to miss in Alsace – Chateau Haut Koenigsbourg
+Visit Alsace – Chateau Haut Koenigsbourg

 #Chateau Haut #koenigsbourg sits 800 meters up in the #Vosges #mountains in the #Alsace #region of #France #castle #holiday #vacation #travel #bucketlist #igtravel #instapassport #instatraveling #travelphotography #familytravelblogger #wanderlusting #wanderlust #familytravel #sharetravelpics #ig_france #ig_europe #mytravelgram #iglobal #bucketlist #bestintravel #dontlimityourself #Ig_travelling #travelfluential #traveltheworld —————————– Read our blog post about Chateau Haut Koenigsbourg ( Link in profile bio )

 Chateau Haut Koenigsbourg sits up on its mountains at an altitude of 800 meters like a king overlooking his kingdom.
 This king had a 270-degree view over all his lands and can see any challengers coming from miles away.
 The view reaches as far as the black forest in Baden Wattenberg Germany.
 These days all that is surveyed is tourist streaming up the roads of the Vosges Mountains that lead to Chateau Haut Koenigsbourg.
 Chateau Haut Koenigsbourg through the centuries has fallen under the banner of the Habsburgs and Wilhelm II the last of the German Emperors.
 We opted to for a self-guided tour with an audio guide so we could explore at our own pace.
 Koenigsbourg has 3 levels to explore on your self-guided tour.
 Take your time to stroll the castle some of the views are amazing.
 We took 2 plus hours to wander the castle but much longer could be spent without time restrictions.
 The castle has a restaurant, souvenir shop and toilets on site.
-Click HERE for a more detailed article on our visit to Chateau Haut Koenigsbourb.
+Click HERE for a more detailed article on our visit to Chateau Haut Koenigsbourg.

 #keyserberg in #Alsace #France.
 Another one of the many beautiful small towns in the region —————————— #fodorsonthego #wheninroams #worldnomads #wanderlust #wanderlusting #travlin #travelphotography #beautifuldestinations #bestplacestogo #wonderful_places #igdaily #travel #holiday #familytravel #wyldfamilytravel #ig_france #openmyworld #instago #sceniclocations #travelgram #travelfluential #letsgosomewhere #wine #grapes

 Kayserberg is located between Colmar and Ribeauville.
 Kayserberg is generally considered to be one of the most attractive small towns in the Alsace region.
 The ruins of Chateau de Kaysersbergs sits on a hill on the outskirts overlooking this amazing little town.
 The chateau was built in the 13th century when an important trade route used to pass through this valley.
 This route has been protected since Roman times.
 The town sits in a valley with hills full of grapes raising around it.
 The Weiss river runs through the town.
 You cross over the river on a beautiful 16th century stone bridge which adds more charm to this already mesmerising picturesque town.
 The main street is full of amazing colourful wood and stone houses dating back to the 16th century.
 The Keyserberg Christmas markets rank among the most popular in Alsace.
 Kaysersberg features on the Alsace Wine Route.
-The wine route is popular with many tourists as it passes through many picturesque villages and vineyards that cover the hills of this region of France.
+The wine route plays a bog part in Alsace tourisme The wine route is popular with many tourists as it passes through many picturesque villages and vineyards that cover the hills of this region of France.

-5 things not to miss in Alsace – Montagne Les Singes
+Alsace France – Montagne Les Singes

 La Montagne des Singes is home to 200 Barbary Macaques.
 A 60-acre reservation on a mountainside in France is a strange place to find monkeys I must agree.
 This is an amazing sanctuary for these animals.
 The Barbary Macaques is listed as an endangered species by the Untied Nations.
 La Montagne des Singes is playing its part in the conservation and breeding of these monkeys.
 Since the reservation has been in use 600 of its Barbary Macaques have been re-introduced back into their natural habitat in northern Africa.
 The sanctuary allows the monkey to freely roam the area.
 When you enter you are given popcorn to feed the monkeys.
 The monkey will come and take the popcorn from your hand.
 It’s an amazing experience to be able to get this close to these animals.
 It’s a unique experience to walk the park and see babies and families of these beautiful animals up close.
-There is workers present throughout the park who are happy to answer your questions.
-Click HERE for a expanded article on La Montagne des Singes
+There are workers present throughout the park who are happy to answer your questions.
+Click HERE for an expanded article on La Montagne des Singes

 Family Travel Tip: Make sure you look up the times for the feeding of the monkeys.
 The park staff put on a presentation and a question and answer time while feeding the monkeys.
 The kids will love this as nearly all the 200 monkeys in the park converge on the one place.